d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 As in softmax regression, we will `reshape` each 2D image into a flat vector of length  `num_inputs`.
-Finally, we cam implement our model with just a few lines of code.
+Finally, we can implement our model with just a few lines of code.

 ```{.python .input  n=5}
 def net(X):